Skip to main content

 Rabobank starts long-term philanthropic partnership with the BJF

-The long-term partnership and donations from Rabobank will help us to scale our impact, making true infrastructural progress in restoring biodiversity and empowering local communities.
+The partnership and donations from Rabobank will help us to scale our impact, making true infrastructural progress in restoring biodiversity and empowering local communities.
 Examples include:

 • Improving the infrastructure and capacity of our seedling nursery;